-Accountability Agreement

-Savant Preparatory Academy of Business
+Accountability Agreement 2022-2023 Savant Preparatory Academy of Business

-Teacher's Accountability:

-- ❖ We will arrive at SPAB every day on time and remain throughout the instructional day. - ❖ We will always teach in the best way we know how, and we will do whatever it takes for every single one of our students to learn. - ❖ We will hold high expectations for all students, parents, and each other; will embrace diversity, creating a safe space for all of our students to learn; and we will help students, staff, faculty, parents, community members, and visitors feel welcome. - We will look for creative solutions to problems, and we will communicate regularly with parents by providing them with updates. - ❖ We are committed to our own professional growth and constant learning.
-We will give each other feedback regularly and seek out professional development opportunities. - We will make ourselves available to the questions, concerns, or suggestions of our parents through scheduled meetings and phone calls. - We will always protect the safety, interests, and rights of all individuals in the classroom.
+Teacher's Accountability : ☐ We will arrive at SPAB every day on time ar nd remain throughout the instructional day.
+We will always teach in the best way we know how, and we will do whatever it takes for every single one of our stud to learn. ents, parents, and each other; will embrace diversity, creating a safe space for p students, staff, faculty, parents, community members, and visitors feel ☐ We will look for creative solutions to proble updates. ☐ We will look for creative solutions to problems, and we will communicate regularly with parents by providing them with updates. ☐ We are committed to our own professional growth and constant learning.
+We will give each other feedback regularly and seek out professional development opportunities. ☐ We will make ourselves available to the que and phone calls. estions, concerns, or suggestions of our parents through scheduled meetings ☐ We will always protect the safety, interests, , and the rights of all individuals in the classroom.
+Teacher Signature Date Parent's/Guardian's Accountability: ☐ We will make sure our child arrives at SF PAB everyday on time.
+We will make arrangements so our child can remain at SPAB throughout our extended day and to school. be picked up on time.
+We will pick up our child on time upon dismissal from ☐ We will partner with the teachers and staff of SPAB to help our child excel in school, both academically and behaviorally.